dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/net-core-microservice-domain-model.md

 In this case, the Add method is purely an operation to add data, with direct access to the OrderItems collection.
 Therefore, most of the domain logic, rules, or validations related to that operation with the child entities will be spread across the application layer (command handlers and Web API controllers).

 If you go around the aggregate root, the aggregate root cannot guarantee its invariants, its validity, or its consistency.
-Eventually you will have spaghetti code or transactional script code.
+Eventually you'll have spaghetti code or transactional script code.

 To follow DDD patterns, entities must not have public setters in any entity property.
-Changes in an entity should be driven by explicit methods with explicit ubiquitous language about the change they are performing in the entity.
+Changes in an entity should be driven by explicit methods with explicit ubiquitous language about the change they're performing in the entity.

 Furthermore, collections within the entity (like the order items) should be read-only properties (the AsReadOnly method explained later).
 You should be able to update it only from within the aggregate root class methods or the child entity methods.